 For this tour, you’ll visit all of the breweries in the southern central part of Colorado.
 This encompasses the towns of Pueblo, Alamosa, Salida, Buena Vista, and nearby surrounding areas.
-This is a very relaxed tour.
-With the exception of Thursday, each day only has four breweries each, giving a lot of time to spend enjoying the great outdoors along the way.
+This is a long but very relaxed tour where you can spend enjoying the great outdoors along the way.

 Thursday (6 Breweries in Canon City, Florence, Pueblo West, & Pueblo)

 This day encompasses all of the breweries in the Pueblo area.
-If you aren’t able to make a 4 day weekend trip, you can easily do this one day as a separate one day tour.
+If you aren’t able to make a 4-day weekend trip, you can easily do this in one day as a separate one day tour.

 The very first stop on this brewery tour is in Cañon City.
 There you begin at the end, World’s End Brewing that is.
 They have a new large outdoor patio, over 20 taps dedicated to their beer, and a full lunch/dinner menu.

 From Cañon City you will head down to Florence.
 This town may be best known for the supermax prison nearby, but they also have a great brewery, Florence Brewing, which is a much better place to do time.
 Always pouring a consistently high-end product to craft beer lovers and visitors to Florence, they cultivate an inviting environment where customer service and a quality product are at the heart of everything they do.